magland/ai-agents-for-data-science-how-to-and-should-we/index.md

 slide-type: tabs-on-right
 ```

-Studied continuous recordings of neural firing rates from two brain regions
+Study: continuous recordings of neural firing rates from two brain regions

 * 6 hours of data, 21600 time points
 * No underlying correlations between regions
-* However: Periods of corrupted data with all zeros
+* But: Periods of corrupted data with all zeros

-**Passed**: None
+* **Passed**: None

-**Medium grade**: None
+* **Borderline**: None
 **Failed**: chatgpt-4o-latest, claude-3.5-sonnet, claude-sonnet-4, deepseek-chat-v3, gemini-2.5-flash, gemini-2.5-pro, ChatGPT 5 online, ChatGPT 4o online

+See the lengthy (incorrect) reports in the tabs to the right

 * * *